resque/resque-pool/README.md

 Other Features
 --------------

+You can run resque-pool as a daemon via `--daemon`.
+It will default to placing the pidfile and logfiles in the rails default locations, so you may want to configure that.
+See `resque-pool --help` for more options.
+An example init.d script and monitrc are included, as erb templates.

+You can also run `resque-pool` via the `resque:pool` rake task.

 Workers will watch the pool master, and gracefully shutdown if the master process dies (for whatever reason) before them.

 You can specify an alternate config file by setting the `RESQUE_POOL_CONFIG` environment variable like so:

-    rake resque:pool RESQUE_ENV=production RESQUE_POOL_CONFIG=/path/to/my/config.yml
+    resque-pool -c /path/to/my/config.yml

 TODO
 -----

-* do appropriate logging (e.g. all to one logfile, each queue to its own logfile, or each worker to its own logfile).
-Logfile location must be configurable, but default to `log/resque-pool.log`.
-Of course, since resque "logs" by writing to $stdout, this is really no more than redirecting stdout to the appropriate logfile.
-* (optionally) daemonize, setting a PID file somewhere.  configurable, of course, but default to `tmp/pids/resque-pool.pid`.
+* cmd line option for non-rake loading
+* cmd line option for preload ruby file
+* perhaps provide Unix style log formatter
 * recover gracefully from a malformed config file (on startup and HUP)
 * procline for malformed config file, graceful shutdown... and other states?
+* web interface for adding and removing workers (etc)
 * figure out a good automated way to test this (cucumber or rspec?)
+* rename to `resque-squad`?
 * clean up the code (I stole most of it from unicorn, and it's still a bit bastardized); excessive use of vim foldmarkers are a code smell.
 * rdoc
 * incorporate resque-batchworker features? (v2.0)
-* web interface for adding and removing workers (etc) (v2.0)

 Contributors
 -------------